ArnavGuptaa/spatialchat/README.md

 |---|---|---|---|---|
 | `mouse_brain_seqfish` | Mouse brain sub-ventricular zone | 19,416 | 351 | seqFISH |
 | `mouse_brain_visium` | Mouse brain sagittal section | 2,688 | 18,078 | 10x Visium |

+## Future Directions

+**Vector database backend instead of h5ad files.** The current architecture loads full AnnData objects from h5ad files into memory and queries them with pandas/numpy.
+A natural next step is to replace this with a RAG pipeline backed by a vector database (e.g., Pinecone, Weaviate, or Chroma).
+Gene expression profiles and cell metadata would be embedded and indexed, letting the agent retrieve relevant slices without loading entire datasets.
+This would eliminate the LRU memory ceiling and scale to hundreds of datasets.

+**Trajectory and RNA velocity agents.** Add a sub-agent for pseudotime analysis (diffusion pseudotime, PAGA) and RNA velocity (scVelo).
+This would let users ask questions like "What is the differentiation trajectory of these cells?" or "Show me the velocity field overlaid on the UMAP."

+**Cross-dataset comparison agent.** A sub-agent that can load two datasets simultaneously and compare them: shared cell types, differential gene expression across conditions, batch-corrected joint embeddings (Harmony, scVI).

+**Natural language data ingestion.** Let users upload raw h5ad files through the chat interface and have an ingestion agent automatically detect spatial coordinates, cell type annotations, and gene naming conventions, then register the dataset in the catalog without manual configuration.

+**Multimodal histology integration.** Visium and MERFISH datasets often come with H&E tissue images.
+A future agent could overlay gene expression or cell annotations on the actual histology image, and use vision models to answer questions about tissue morphology alongside transcriptomics.

 ## License